Inks Lake State Park

-Inks Lake State Park is a state park located in Burnet County, Texas, United States, next to Inks Lake on the Colorado River.
+Inks Lake State Park is a 1201 acre state park located in Burnet County, Texas, United States, next to Inks Lake on the Colorado River.
+The park opened in 1950 and is managed by the Texas Parks and Wildlife Department.
 It contains facilities for multiple activities in nature such as swimming, camping, hiking, boating, and fishing.
 The landscape consists mainly of hills and includes both forest and cleared land made up of mainly gneiss rock.
 Vegetations such as cedar, live oak, prickly pear cacti, and yuccas can be found inside the park.
 The Devil's Waterhole is a small extension of Inks Lake, which is almost completely surrounded by rock.

 History

 Historically the park has provided many resources, employment and recreation.

 Many locals suggest that native Americans have used the land for hunting, although there is no evidence of such online.

 Initial development was begun in the 1930s by the Civilian Conservation Corps.
 Although the plans were never fulfilled, a boathouse and road system with dozens of stone culverts were constructed.